fru2/Realtime-Image-Classification-TensorFlow-OpenCV-/README.md

  > conda install opencv

- Use https://teachablemachine.withgoogle.com/train to create a model with ease.
+ Use [Teachable Machine 2.0](https://teachablemachine.withgoogle.com) to create a model with ease.

 # image_classification.ipynb
 The main scripts which classifies the webcam feed in realtime.